bcgov/nr-forest-client/backend/certs/sectigo-r46-root.md

 | Import alias in `cacerts` | `sectigo-r46-root` |
 | Type | Root CA (`BasicConstraints: CA=true`), no private key present |

-The pinned fingerprint above is also encoded as the `SECTIGO_R46_SHA256` build argument default in [`backend/Dockerfile`](../Dockerfile) and is verified there before the certificate is imported.
+The pinned fingerprint above is also hardcoded as a shell variable inside the CA-import `RUN` step in [`backend/Dockerfile`](../Dockerfile) (not a build `ARG`, so it cannot be overridden via `--build-arg`) and is verified there before the certificate is imported.
 A build fails if the checked-in PEM does not hash to this value.

 ## Provenance